 Figure 1 represents the number of new weekly cases reported to the PHA (bars) and the cumulative number of cases (dashed line).
 Reporting is likely to be incomplete for the most recent week due to natural delays in samples reaching the labs, being tested and the information being reported.
-From the end of September (week 40) we have seen a large increase in cases and increasing cumulative confirmed cases, peaking during week 42.
-This is mainly due to increasing clusters, increasing community transmission and contact tracing within a variety of settings.
-There was then a decrease in cases from the end of October (week 43) to week 48, followed by an increase in cases from week 49 to week 53.
-There was a decrease in weekly cases since week 53, however from week 9 to week 10 there has been an increase in weekly cases.
-There has been a decrease in the number of cases since week 10, however from week 13 to 14 there has been a slight increase in cases.
+From week 40 there was an initial increase in cases, peaking at week 42 and followed by a decrease to week 45.
+The number of weekly cases peaked in week 53.

+Although there has been a general downward trend in the number of weekly cases since week 53, there have been weekly fluctuations in recent weeks.
+There has been a decrease in cases from weeks 15 to 16.